mwood77/koffie/docs/design.md

 - 1 rocker swtich for controlling the power state
 - 1 multi-function rotary encoder
     - If in Espresso or Milk modes:
+        - deactivate current program
-        - Enter "Manual Mode," and enable on-the-fly boiler pressure adjustment
+        - activate "Manual Mode," and enable on-the-fly boiler pressure adjustment
     - If in programming mode:
         - adjusts memory setting for relevant program